BiswasJishnu/Vampire-Terminal-Theme/README.md

 ```

 > * The CUSTOM_LINUX_ICON and ULTILINE_LAST_PROMPT_PREFIX is nothing but an glymph peresent in the Hack Font .
-> * Here are some popular glymphs feel free to copy them .
+> * Here are some glymphs of pouplar distros feel free to copy them .
-> * Glymps might not be visible due to the browser however you can easily find all the glpmphs in your font with the help of any glymph viewer
+> * Glymps might not be properly displayed  due to the browser however you can easily find all the glpmphs in your font with the help of any glymph viewer

 ```html